special culture

 On Ballerina Farm and Ballet’s Crushing Lessons in Femininity

-Here, in the fair Vogue studio where we lay our scene, two star-crossed lovers, Rachel Zegler and Kit Connor, take a moment to answer some rapid-fire questions for the latest installment of Off the Cuff.
-The young actors, who make their joint Broadway debuts this fall in a new production of Romeo and Juliet directed by Sam Gold, convened a few days before opening night to talk music, accents, stand-out red carpet moments, and much, much more.
+Here, within the elegant Vogue setting where our narrative unfolds, two fated romantics, Rachel Zegler and Kit Connor, pause to engage in a quick Q&A session for the latest episode of Off the Cuff.
+The young performers, who are set to make their shared Broadway debut this autumn in a fresh rendition of Romeo and Juliet helmed by Sam Gold, gathered mere days before their first night to chat about tunes, dialects, memorable red carpet experiences, and plenty more.

-Their new show may be scored by the genius Jack Antonoff, but Connor’s favorite song at the moment is…Jeff Buckley’s cover of “Lilac Wine”?
+Their forthcoming performance might feature tunes by the brilliant Jack Antonoff, yet Connor’s current top track is…Jeff Buckley’s rendition of “Lilac Wine”?
 Swoon!
-And given the choice between Moo Deng and Pesto, Zegler, who is famously pretty online, is Team Pesto.
-(For his part, Connor does not appear to have heard either name in all his life.)
-Yet both parties are excited for Glicked next month—you know, Gladiator II and Wicked?—they agree that public restrooms are very strange places to meet fans, and they both loved Connor’s sparkly full Loewe look at Vogue World: London.
+And when deciding between Moo Deng and Pesto, Zegler, who is notably charming online, sides with Team Pesto.
+(As for Connor, it appears he has never encountered either term before.)
+However, both are eagerly anticipating Glicked next month—you know, Gladiator II and Wicked?—they concur that public restrooms are peculiar locales to encounter admirers, and they both adored Connor’s glittering full Loewe ensemble at Vogue World: London.

-As for what Mirren told Zegler when she was cast as Juliet, or whether Connor rates Zegler or his Heartstopper co-star Joe Locke the better love interest?
-You’ll just have to watch the full video above to find out.
+Regarding what Mirren conveyed to Zegler upon her Juliet casting, or if Connor prefers Zegler or his Heartstopper co-star Joe Locke as the superior romantic partner?
+You’ll need to view the full footage above to uncover.

 Director: Madison Coffey